 In 1873 Dr. George Comfort, first dean of the College of Fine Arts at Syracuse University, secured several thousand dollars for the purchase of a series of plaster casts to be utilized as study objects.
 These copies of masterworks, in addition to hundreds of prints and photographs donated by Comfort from his European travels, laid the foundation for the Syracuse University Art Collection.
-Philanthropic donations of major paintings soon followed, including a portrait of Saint Andrew attributed to Jusepe de Ribera and Lucas Cranach’s Judith and Holofernes.
+Philanthropic donations of major paintings soon followed, including a portrait of Saint Andrew, attributed to Jusepe de Ribera, and Lucas Cranach’s Judith with the Head of Holofernes.
 Large holdings of prints, like the Wolff-Leavenworth Collection of Historical Portraits, were also acquired during this period.

 The University’s vast print collection surveys the international history of printmaking.
-A focus, work by American artists, particularly those whose work pre-dates World War II, began to emerge in the 1960s.
-Three-dimensional objects — sculpture and decorative arts — make up a smaller but significant portion of the Collection.
+A collecting focus, work by American artists, particularly those whose work pre-dates World War II, began to emerge in the 1960s.
+Three-dimensional objects — sculpture and decorative arts — make up a smaller but significant portion of the collection.
 Of special interest are the works of sculpture from the estates of James Earle and Laura Gardin Fraser, Anna Hyatt Huntington, and Harriet Frishmuth.
-Among the ethnographic and decorative arts collections are Pre-Columbian materials from Inca, Mayan, and Aztec cultures, as well as Korean, Japanese, and American ceramics.
-The Ruth Reeves Collection of Asian Indian Folk Art and the Andrei Nitecki Collection of West African Art represent comprehensive surveys of 20th century artifacts from these important artistic traditions.
+Among the ethnographic and decorative arts collections are pre-Columbian materials from Inca, Mayan, and Aztec cultures, as well as Korean, Japanese, and American ceramics.
+The Ruth Reeves Collection of Asian Indian Folk Art and the Andrei Nitecki Collection of West African Art represent comprehensive surveys of 20th-century artifacts from these important artistic traditions.

 Another Collection focus is the Petty Dunn Center for Social Cartooning.
 Established through a bequest to the University by Mary Petty and Alan Dunn, the Center houses a collection of several thousand cartoons and preparatory “roughs” by Petty and Dunn.
 Additionally, drawings by artists Constantin Alajalov, Boris Artzybasheff, William Gropper, and many others have been added to the collection.
 The Center boasts an impressive reference library for the study of social cartooning.